September is Prostate Cancer Awareness Month

 While deaths from prostate cancer have dropped by approximately 40% over the past 20 years, an estimated 4,100 Canadian men died from the disease in 2015 alone.
 A lot of work remains to be done to reduce that number even further

 , and a valuable starting place is the collective understanding and active participation that comes with broader awareness.
 The more we understand, the more likely and better equipped we are to come together and truly make a difference, whether it be sharing information, making a donation to research, or dialing your health care provider’s number.

-Cities, regions and provinces across Canada are proclaiming September as Prostate Cancer Awareness Month!
-Use the map below to view which cities have made a proclamation this year.
+Cities, regions and provinces across Canada proclaimed September as Prostate Cancer Awareness Month!
+Use the map below to view which cities made a proclamation this year.
 Prostate Cancer Canada would like to thank the many individuals, municipalities and governments that have declared September Prostate Cancer Awareness Month.

 Wake Up Call Breakfast